g-e-kenney/prettyClusters/README.md

 - `prepNeighbors` got some updates (20211214) that correct handling of smaller gene neighborhoods.
 - `gbToIMG` got some big fixes (20211129) that improve stability when it encounters problems (a GenBank file with no gene of interest, an AntiSmash-formatted GenBank file, a GenBank file with no annotations, etc.) and that improve output annotations, including both the metadata format and the content (particularly organism and scaffold info.)
 ### Up next
+- Some quick fixes to handle some JGI gene naming updates
+- User-supplied HMMs for annotation of predefined custom protein (sub)families as a standalone subfunction.
 - Looking into setting up a GUI with an eye towards online deployment.
 The activation energy for getting a new user up and running on R is unfortunately real!
-- A way to handle non-gene things as neighborhood "anchors" - regulator binding sites, riboswitches, etc.?
-Annotated elements like tRNAs are more straightforward; user-supplied coordinates and pseudo-genes (analogous to approaches used for unannotated peptides) might be the way to go.
-- A way to handle datasets where there is no one gene of interest to "anchor" the cluster (i.e. a cluster has 2+ of a larger set of gene families within a constrained genomic region, or within the genome.)
-Basically loosening some of the `analyzeNeighbors` requirements.
 - Some updates to the suggested workflow when starting with user-annotated genomes (improved scripts and annotation recommendations.)
 - Also in `prepNeighbors`, generation of HMMs for hypothetical protein families identified in `prepNeighbors` and `identifySubgroups` (and with it the ability to turn on and off MSA and HMM generation in both tools.)
+- User-supplied HMMs for annotation of predefined custom protein (sub)families as a standalone subfunction.
 ### Longer term plans
 #### Write up as a paper?
 - I may try to write this up as a paper (despite the shame of publicizing my hideous code).
 This toolset has been useful in enough projects that it might be nice to have something legit to cite?
 #### New modules & major tweaks
+- A way to handle non-gene things as neighborhood "anchors" - regulator binding sites, riboswitches, etc.?
+Annotated elements like tRNAs are more straightforward; user-supplied coordinates and pseudo-genes (analogous to approaches used for unannotated peptides) might be the way to go.
+- A way to handle datasets where there is no one gene of interest to "anchor" the cluster (i.e. a cluster has 2+ of a larger set of gene families within a constrained genomic region, or within the genome.)
+Basically loosening some of the `analyzeNeighbors` requirements.
 - May try to auto-generate a "typical" genome neighborhood, illustrating order and abundance of neighbors in a given gene cluster family?
 Still working on how to automate this well.
 Will probably be `averageCluster`.
 - Similarly, possibly a third sort of per-cluster diagram with highlighting of %ID between homologs - more along the lines of [clinker](https://github.com/gamcil/clinker), but without the GenBank input.
 Or like [gggenomes](https://github.com/thackl/gggenomes), but protein-only.
 (Possibly employing one of those tools if I can figure out a way to easily do so!)
 Likely to be `compareCluster`.
 - For use when working with really large families, `repnodePreTrim`- using the [EFI-EST toolset](https://efi.igb.illinois.edu/efi-est/) before even generating neighborhoods, as a way of getting a more manageable dataset.
 "If you need more than 128 GB of RAM to open the SSN, you may find this helpful..."
 #### Smaller tweaks
-- User-supplied HMMs for annotation of predefined custom protein (sub)families as a standalone subfunction.

 - Options to let the user specify distance and clustering methods in `prepNeighbors` and `analyzeNeighbors`.
 - Additional tools or instructions for import from UniProt metadata and from GFF/GFF-3 formatted files - haven't decided whether to keep guiding people towards GenBank as an input format (making `gbToIMG` the entry for non-IMG data), or whether to develop dedicated tools for one or two other common formats.
 If so, this will likely be a separate function that can also replace `generateNeighbors`, and it will likely suffer from the same data heterogeneity (and lack of gene family annotations) that that `gbToIMG` does.
 Supplementation with `incorpIprScan` is likely still going to be advisable.
 ### Known issues